JoseRaul-TR/F25D--User-API-kommunicerar-med-backend/README.md

 The page has the following functions to show a user:

-– Search by userId or username.
+– Search by userId, username or email address.
 – Show a random user.
 – Show all users.
-– Clean search.
+– Clean search/displayed user.

 The following info is displayd on default for every user:
 – Name